lmullen/lincolnmullen.com/content/blog/2017-05-10-the-places-of-evangelical-gotham.md

 - book review
 date: '2017-05-10T20:55:51+00:00'
 slug: 'the-places-of-evangelical-gotham'
-title: 'The places of "Evangelical Gotham"'
+title: 'The places of Evangelical Gotham'
 ---

 [This review originally appeared at [Religion in American History](http://usreligion.blogspot.com/2017/03/the-places-of-evangelical-gotham.html) as part of a panel of reviews.]